hirozhu/Soccer-Player-Speed-Visualization/README.md

 3. Currently there are two seperate program: 'parser.ts' to parse the original tracking data into the csv format that I need; and 'display.html' to read the csv file and show the d3 graph.
 Next step I should combine them into one program.

+4. Transforming the original data into a csv file might be an unnecessary extra step, since csv file is very big and it makes the render very slow.
+I should think other ways to display.